CommE2E/comm/docs/dev_environment.md

   "host": "localhost",
   "user": "comm",
   "password": "password",
-  "database": "comm"
+  "database": "comm",
+  "dbType": "mariadb10.8"
 }
 ```

-Make sure to replace the password with the one you set up for your `comm` MySQL user earlier.
+Make sure to replace the password with the one you set up for your `comm` MariaDB user earlier.

 ## Olm